mindyschwab/National-Park-Tracker/README.md

 <br>

 ## Unsolved Problems/Hurdles
-WIP
+- Authentication was challenging to implement.
+I was able to get the login and sign up forms to work, but I need to make additional updates to the tips components and navbar to improve the user experience.

 <br>

 ## Next Steps
-<a href="https://find-your-park.herokuapp.com/"> Find Your Park </a>  will continue to grow in the coming months to include ability to filter the index page and search functionality for national parks.
+<a href="https://find-your-park.herokuapp.com/"> Find Your Park </a>  will continue to grow in the coming months to include passport authentication, ability to filter the index page, and search functionality for national parks.
 Stay tuned.